Joe Biden takes aim at Donald Trump in first online Wisconsin event

 "It’s frustrating, but more than that it's heartbreaking to think about how much pain could have been avoided if Trump had wasted less time and he moved quicker," Biden said.

-Biden also referenced Trump's endorsement of the state's contract with Foxconn Technology Group, which the president has lauded as transformative for the state, calling it “the eighth wonder of the world” during 2018’s groundbreaking ceremony.
+Biden also referenced Trump's endorsement of the state's contract with Foxconn Technology Group to build a flat-screen display panel plant the president has lauded as transformative for the state, calling it “the eighth wonder of the world” during 2018’s groundbreaking ceremony.

 The project has yet to live up to the state's $3 billion deal for a $10 billion, 20-million-square-foot campus and 13,000 jobs in southeast Wisconsin.
 Late last year, Gov. Tony Evers' administration told the company it no longer was eligible for tax subsidies agreed to in the original contract, creating more uncertainty for the project.